 #9 Singapore Airlines

 Ready to fly with Singapore Airlines when COVID-19 blows over?
-Hop on Singapore Airlines shares.
+Consider hopping on Singapore Airlines shares.

 There’s just something different about flying with Singapore Airlines (SIA).
 Maybe it’s the SQ girl’s traditional outfit, the taste of local cuisine while on a plane or that slight ‘Singlish’ tone we hear over the plane’s intercom.
 Or perhaps, we simply need to fly via SQ because we’ve been accumulating Krisflyer miles all this while.